mrmcc3/vibing-dev/blog/why-apex.md

 ## Release the Records!

 The previous sections argue that information and record-keeping don't belong in OLTP databases.
 So let's pull them apart!
-Revert OLTP databases back to what they do best - transactions and introduce an archive to store and distribute information to wherever the questions are.

 ![database and archive vs database only](images/db-arc.png)

+Keep your existing transaction technology, we don't need to reinvent the wheel here, just stop burdening them with record-keeping and use them for what they do best - transactions.

+On the information side I'll make the case for Apex: an archive to store and distribute information to wherever the questions are.

 ### OLTP restored